Real Service Dog ID Card Vs Fake: Spot the Differences Now!

 Best Practices for Documenting Your Service Dog

-Instead of buying a fake ID card online, focus on the documentation that actually matters.
+Instead of buying a fake ID card online to bypass rules, focus on the documentation that actually matters.
 If you owner-train your service dog, keep a detailed training log.
 Document the dates, locations, and tasks your dog has mastered.
 If your dog was trained by a professional, keep their graduation certificate and the trainer’s contact information in your files.

-If you are renting an apartment, landlords are permitted under the Fair Housing Act to request a letter from a licensed healthcare professional stating that you have a disability and require the animal.
-This medical letter is the only true documentation you need for housing, completely bypassing the need for a plastic ID card.
+For housing accommodations, landlords are permitted under the Fair Housing Act to request a letter from a licensed healthcare professional stating that you have a disability and require the animal.
+This medical letter is the true documentation you need for housing, completely bypassing the need for a plastic ID card.

 References